 (D) "Federal poverty level for an individual" means the official poverty guideline amount for a one-person household, as revised annually in accordance with 42 U.S.C.
 9902(2) (10/27/98).

 (E) "Health plan administrator" means any entity authorized under Title XXXIX of the Revised Code to engage in the business of insurance in this state, any health insuring corporation, any legal entity that is self-insured and provides benefits to its employees or members, and the administrator of any such entity or corporation.

 (F) "Health insurance obligor" means a person who is required under a child support order to provide private health insurance coverage for the child subject to the child support order.
-The health insurance obligor may be either the custodial parent or caretaker, the non-custodial parent, or both.
+The health insurance obligor may be either the custodial parent , the non-custodial parent, or both.

 (G) "Medical support" means a provision of a support order: